justlorain/easy-note/README.md

 # Easy Note (dev-version)

+> Refer to [official site](https://github.com/cloudwego/biz-demo) for more information

 ## Introduction

 A simple note service built with `Kitex` and `Hertz` which is divided into three microservices.